Connie Mack: Owner

 Although Mack wanted to rebuild again and win more championships, he was never able to do so owing to a lack of funds.
 Even before then, he either did not (or could not) invest in a farm system.
 Mack celebrated his 70th birthday in 1932, and many began wondering if his best days were behind him.
 Even as bad as the A's got during the next two decades, he stubbornly retained full control over baseball matters long after most teams had hired a general manager.
 This continued even after he became majority owner, despite calls both inside and outside Philadelphia to step down.
-Indeed, one of the few times that Mack considered giving up even some of his duties was in the 1934-35 offseason—when the A's were still not far removed from what would be their last great era.
+Indeed, one of the few times that Mack considered giving up even some of his duties was in the 1934–35 offseason—when the A's were still not far removed from what would be their last great era.
 He briefly entertained replacing himself as manager with Babe Ruth, but ruled that idea out, saying that the Babe's wife, Claire, would be running the team inside of a month.

 In the early 1940s, Mack gave a minority stake in the team to his three sons, Roy, Earle, and Connie, Jr. Although Roy and Earle had never gotten along with Connie, Jr., who was more than 20 years younger than them, Connie, Sr. intended to have all three of them inherit the team after his death or retirement.
 This strategy backfired when Roy and Earle refused to consider Connie, Jr.'s demands to end the team's bargain-basement way of doing business.
 One of the few things on which they agreed was that it was time for their father to step down.
 Connie, Jr. was only able to force through other minor improvements to the team and the rapidly crumbling Shibe Park through an alliance with the Shibe heirs.
-When it became apparent that his older brothers weren't willing to go further, Connie, Jr. and the Shibes decided to sell the team.
+When it became apparent that his older brothers were not willing to go further, Connie, Jr. and the Shibes decided to sell the team.
 However, Roy and Earle countered by buying out their younger brother, persuading their father to support them.
 In order to pull off the deal, however, they mortgaged the team to the Connecticut General Life Insurance Company (now part of CIGNA).
 Yearly payments of $200,000 drained the team of badly needed capital, and ended any realistic chance of the A's winning again under the Macks' stewardship.

 When Mack resigned as manager, he largely withdrew from active control of the team.
 Over the next five years, the team crumbled to the bottom of the American League.
 Although reduced to a figurehead, Mack continued to be treated with awe and reverence by players who considered him living history.
 His sons handled his correspondence by 1953 as he had become too frail by that point to do it himself.